 Personal Loan Rates in Singapore: Credit score and income

-From the above discussion, it is evident that an array of factors such as credit score, DTI ratio, income, and credit limits influence the personal loan rates.
+From the above discussion, it is evident that an array of factors such as credit score, DTI ratio, income, and credit limits influence the personal loan interest rates.
 Therefore, to avail yourself of the best interest rate for you, you need to think about these factors carefully.